syamkakarla98/Dimensionality-reduction-and-classification-on-Hyperspectral-Images-Using-Python/README.md

 ### Prerequisites

-The prerequisites to better understang the code and concept are:
+The prerequisites to better understand the code and concept are:
 ```
     * Python
     * MatLab